 1. Each financial assistance application shall be accompanied by patient documentation of all efforts made by SH to determine eligibility.

 2. Financial Assistance application documentation shall be kept on file for a period of 5 years.
-After 5 years all paperwork will be permanently destroyed.
+After 5 years all paperwork may be permanently destroyed.

 VI.
 DECISION OF ELIGIBILITY FOR FINANCIAL ASSISTANCE:

 VII.
-PROVIDERS PARTICIPATING IN SMCS FINANCIAL ASSISTANCE POLICY
+PROVIDERS PARTICIPATING IN SH FINANCIAL ASSISTANCE POLICY